 SAMPPL Lab Members

-Sarah is a 5th-year graduate student in Clinical Psychology.
-She comes to Purdue after completing her B.A. at Washington University in St. Louis.
+Sarah is a 6th-year graduate student in Clinical Psychology, who is currently on internship at the Yale - New Haven Psychiatric Hospital.
+She came to Purdue after completing her B.A. at Washington University in St. Louis.

 S. A., & Samuel, D. B.